Sycamore High School (Cincinnati, Ohio): Student publications

 The Leaf is the official high school news magazine of Sycamore High School.
 After 60 years as a black-and-white newspaper, the 2013-14 editorial staff transformed the student-run newspaper into a magazine, with selective pages in color, and made The Leaf's online platform interactive.
 The magazine is in print and has grown to include graphics as well as articles.

 The Log yearbook is distributed to all students in Sycamore High School.

 Ink is an annual literary magazine published by members of the Creative Writing Club.

-The Arts
+Arts

-The Sycamore Music Program has been nationally recognized as an Outstanding Music Education Program by NAMM.
+The Sycamore Music Program has been nationally recognized as an Outstanding Music Education Program by the NAMM Foundation.
 The Sycamore High School Marching Band has achieved an OMEA Superior Rating and competes in three circuits: OMEA, Mid-States Band Association and Bands of America.
 In 2016, they attended MSBA Class 4A Championships, achieving 2nd place overall.
 In 2017, they attended the BOA Grand Nationals in Indianapolis, Indiana at Lucas Oil Stadium.
 The Sycamore High School Orchestra is an all-string orchestra and has scored highly in state competitions.
 The school stages regular productions in its auditorium, The Aves Theatre, as well as traveling to participate in OMEA performances and competitions.